Winter health and wellness: low mood and fatigue

 Do the winter months leave you feeling a little blue and under the weather?

 During the winter months, we are more susceptible to colds and flu; we can suffer from dry skin and hair, we experience more aches and pains, and our moods can darken just like the days.
-In an attempt to brighten those dark winter days, Medichecks weekly winter health series will be focusing on a particular winter ailment and will be offering advice to try and make those winter blues a little easier.
-This week we are looking at low mood and fatigue and explaining why the winter months can leave us feeling a little blue.
+In an attempt to brighten those dark winter days, Medichecks will be offering advice to try and make those winter blues a little easier.
+This blog looks at low mood and fatigue and explains why the winter months can leave us feeling a little blue.

 Why does winter make so many of us feel tired and sluggish?